 There may be something to it, says Dr. Swift.
-Both alcohol and short-acting sedatives, such as benzodiazepines like diazepam (Valium), interact with GABA receptors on brain cells, he explains, and it's well documented that some people have withdrawal symptoms from short-acting sedatives as they wear off.
+Both alcohol and certain sedatives, such as benzodiazepines like diazepam (Valium), interact with GABA receptors on brain cells, he explains.
+And it's well documented that some people have withdrawal symptoms from short-acting sedatives as they wear off.
 Perhaps the brain reacts similarly as blood alcohol levels begin to drop.

 Even so, Dr. Swift advises against using alcohol as a hangover remedy.
 "The hair of the dog just perpetuates a cycle," he says.
 "It doesn't allow you to recover."

 2. Drink fluids.
 Alcohol promotes urination because it inhibits the release of vasopressin, a hormone that decreases the volume of urine made by the kidneys.
 If your hangover includes diarrhea, sweating, or vomiting, you may be even more dehydrated.
 Although nausea can make it difficult to get anything down, even just a few sips of water might help your hangover.